Kuiter/vegs-repo/README.md

 **What is VEGS, and why use it?**

 Virtual E-Grocery Store (VEGS) is a configurable, and open-source web application for enabling researchers to design, and conduct experiments in the context of online shopping.
-The base application provides support for implementing a number of common treatment variation.
+The base application provides support for implementing a number of common treatment variations.
 Supported use cases are:

 - Change Displayed (Product-) Information \& Shop-Functions Based on Treatment Specification
 - Recommendations-Systems & - Agents